It’s coming up to that time year. The time to reflect on your past 12 months, and to start making plans for the new year ahead.

 I’m a big believer in setting goals, and I will definitely be setting myself several goals to reach for in 2019.
 However, I also want a fun-filled year.
 I want to make sure there are plenty of opportunities over the next 12 months for having fun with my family.

-So this year, I’ve decided to adopt a strategy I heard about in one of my favourite podcasts, Happier, with Gretchen Rubin which covers strategies and tips for creating more happiness in our everyday lives.
+In 2019 I adopted a strategy I heard about in one of my favourite podcasts, Happier, with Gretchen Rubin which covers strategies and tips for creating more happiness in our everyday lives.

 19 for 2019

 The idea came from Episode 147 of the podcast last year when Gretchen and her sister and co-host Elizabeth, inspired by a listener’s happiness project, each created a list of 18 things to complete in 2018.

 Gretchen and Elizabeth highlighted how making the list was a fun, creative way to approach the New Year, and how the act of completing small tasks or reaching several small goals will result in a happier, memorable year.

 There’s no doubt that setting a goal, no matter how small, and taking steps toward accomplishing it will give you a happiness boost.
 By creating a list of things that you want to get done, and then ticking it off you’ll get a great feeling of accomplishment as you see yourself making progress.